openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

     and were unsuccessful.
-   * The CPC serves as the _$FOUNDATION_'s primary technical liaison body with external open source projects, consortiums and groups and is also responsible for technical participation in standards bodies
+   * The CPC serves as the _$FOUNDATION_'s primary technical liaison body with external open source projects, consortiums and groups and is also responsible for ensuring that the _$FOUNDATION_ has appropriate technical participation in standards bodies by finding an encouraging projects members to particiapte in these bodies.
    * Members of the CPC, or committees consisting of subsets of the CPC membership will be expected to meet on a regular basis to discuss topics such as new project acceptance into the mentorship program, project graduation